LeslieDancey/FME_Desktop_Advanced/custom_transformers_and_schema.md

 Now we’ve defined a published parameter, we have to use it in the custom transformer.

 Open the parameters dialog for the AreaCalculator transformer.
 For the Multiplier field, click the drop-down arrow and select the newly defined user parameter, DensityUnits.

+Click OK to close the dialog.

+Back in the main canvas the custom transformer now has a parameter for the end user to select the output density units.
+Experiment by running the workspace using different units, to prove that the changes were implemented properly.

+**5)** Implement Weighting

+Although it’s not needed for this population density calculation, another useful function for this transformer would be the ability to apply a weighting to the density calculations.

+The weighting will come from an incoming attribute, which means we need to be able to handle this in the custom transformer’s schema.

+Because we don’t have a weighting attribute here, return to the Main canvas tab and add a RandomNumberGenerator transformer in order to generate a test attribute:

+**6)** Set RandomNumberGenerator Parameters

+Open the parameters dialog for the RandomNumberGenerator.
+For the purposes of this exercise set:

+Minimum Value: 0.1

+Maximum Value:1

+Decimal Places: 1

+Result Attribute: Weighting Attribute

+**7)** Expose Attribute in Custom Transformer

+Return to the DensityEvaluator tab where the transformer is defined.
+Click on the parameters button on the Input port object to open up a dialog named Edit Transformer Input.

+Put a checkmark against the WeightingAttribute attribute and then click OK to close the dialog.

+This will cause the attribute to be exposed in the custom transformer definition: